 Ok, so that’s good to know, but why is it important?
 The reason is that when taking landscapes we often want to get as much of the scene into sharp focus as possible.
 Meaning, we want objects in the foreground to be as sharp as objects far away at the horizon.
 You then might ask, why not just focus on something really far away, won’t that work the same?
 Actually, it probably won’t, although it could depend on where the AF tends to focus or where you tend to focus if you manual focus.
 But let’s assume that the AF focuses perfectly on the horizon, isn’t that good?
-No, actually it’s not good at all!
-One of the odd things about lenses is that they have much more depth of field behind the focal point than in front of it, and the ratio increases as the aperture gets smaller.
+Well, one of the odd things about lenses is that they have much more depth of field behind the focal (towards infinity) plane than in front of it (towards the photographer), and the ratio increases as the aperture gets smaller.
 Because of this effect it’s not always necessary or desirable to focus directly on the horizon to get the horizon in focus.

 And if you think about it focusing on infinity is not the best place to focus anyway.
 Forgetting the fact that it’s difficult to focus directly on objects at the horizon, objects on the horizon tend to be a little fuzzy anyway.
 99% of the time, the details and subject matter that are most visible are much closer to you.
 So, it only makes sense to focus as close as possible at the hyperfocal distance where the most visible detail in your image is and let the depth of field of the lens reach out to the horizon thus maximizing your lens’s resolution potential.